Wanda Jackson

 In the 1960s, Jackson moved back to the country genre and had several charting singles during the decade.
 This included "Right or Wrong", "In the Middle of a Heartache", "Tears Will Be the Chaser for Your Wine" and "A Woman Lives for Love".
 In addition, she also recorded several selections for the German language market overseas.
 In 1965, the German single "Santo Domingo" reached number one on the Austrian pop chart.
 After re-discovering Christianity in 1971, Jackson made gospel music a priority in her career.
 She left Capitol Records in 1973 and signed with Word Records to focus more on the gospel circuit.
-Over the next two decades, she released a series of gospel discs.
+Over the next two decades, she released a series of gospel records.

 In 1984, Jackson was sought out by European promoters to tour overseas.
 The same year, she released her first rock album in two decades and launched a new career in the genre.
 In the 1990s, her rock records were noticed again by American audiences and she began touring alongside fellow Rockabilly artist Rosie Flores.
 During this period, she released several commercially acclaimed albums in the rock and roll style, including Heart Trouble (2003) and I Remember Elvis (2006).
 Following her 2009 induction into the Rock and Roll Hall of Fame, Jackson collaborated with musician Jack White to record the commercially successful The Party Ain't Over.
 For several years, she kept a busy touring schedule before announcing her retirement from performing in 2019.
-She released her final studio project in 2021.
+She released her 32nd and final studio project, Encore, in 2021.